This chapter has been published in the book

 Socrates suggested that the results of the argument must be accepted,

 because that is the way God led.
-Also if we are to believe the

-autobiographical statements in the Phaedo,
+autobiographical statements in Plato's Phaedo,

 Socrates rejected the scientific causality of Anaxagoras because

-he believed that everything is the way it is because it is best
+everything is the way it is because it is best

 for them to be that way.
-Although Plato

 had Socrates refer to "the good" instead of to God,